 Clerking and case management

 The clerks are happy to assist solicitors and other clients by recommending the barrister or team of barristers best suited to deal with a particular case.
-David Grief, Joe Ferrigno and their team are always willing to discuss the general services provided by members of Chambers or specific arrangements with regard to a particular case.
+Joe Ferrigno and his team are always willing to discuss the general services provided by members of Chambers or specific arrangements with regard to a particular case.
 The clerks regularly have meetings with solicitors and other lawyers in England and Wales and overseas (including Europe, Africa, the Caribbean, the Middle East and Asia).

 The clerks provide administrative assistance with regard to work done by the individual barristers in Chambers.
 In particular, the clerks are responsible for: